jackadam1981/ChromeEc/docs/ec_terms.md

     USB Type-A ports act as a USB host and is the original USB connector.

+*   **USB MUX - Universal Serial Bus Multiplexer ** {#usb_mux}

+    Allows a two or more USB differential pairs to be switch to a single USB differential pair.

 *   **VBUS - BUS Voltage** {#vbus}

     See the [USB-C documentation](./usb-c.md#vbus) for more details.